 Timing is everything

-The first instinct for many founders at this point is to go away and hire someone to do it for them.
+The first instinct for many founders to go away and hire someone to do it for them.
 Although this seems like a sound move, there’s many reasons why 73% of VP of Sales in tech companies leave within 12 months.

 Don’t detach from the outcome

-We encourage founders to stay engaged in the sales process initially so they’re getting live feedback from potential clients and feeding it back into the product team – founders in the early stages are the glue between the market and product development.
+We encourage founders to stay engaged in the sales process initially.
+Getting live feedback from potential clients and feeding it back into the product team is important.
+And founders in the early stages are the glue between the market and product development.

-Really and truly making sure that as a founder you have nailed your sales proposition will help you in almost every aspect of developing your business, and it also means that when you do get to hiring a VP of Sales, you’re hiring one with the type of sales experience you need to drive up revenues in your business.
+Really and truly making sure that as a founder you have nailed your sales proposition will help you in almost every aspect of developing your business.
+It also means that when you do hire a VP of Sales, you’re hiring one with the type of sales experience you need to drive up revenues in your business.

 Beware of hiring from your network

-When you’re hiring a friend or someone you know, it’s possible that their skillset might not be quite right, but the relationship is overriding their competence as a sales professional.
-Even with the best go to market strategy, it’s incredibly difficult to make a great team from poor ingredients.
+When you’re hiring a friend or someone you know, it’s possible that their skillset might not be quite right.
+But the relationship is overriding their competence as a sales professional.
+Even with the best go to market strategy, it’s difficult to make a great team from poor ingredients.

-What’s more, the structure of the team is really important, and you need to be clear both what this role is and is NOT doing for you.
-With someone from within your network or a friend, this line can become blurry, and you risk burning both your relationship and your revenues when things go wrong.
+What’s more, the structure of the team is really important.
+You need to be clear both what this role is and is NOT doing for you.
+With someone from within your network or a friend, this line can become blurry.
+You risk burning both your relationship and your revenues when things go wrong.
 Additionally, compensation can be a challenging conversation for both sides.

-Sales for Startups frees tech startups from founder reliance, helping our clients develop both the playbook, their proposition and the team that can be relied upon for consistent sales, marketing and customer success.
+frees tech startups from founder reliance.
+We help our clients develop both the playbook, their proposition and the team that can be relied upon for consistent sales, marketing and customer success.